Best For

 2.45 m/s²

 The Layla Hybrid soft has extraordinary low motion transfer, with a documented acceleration range of 2.45 m/s².
-This is the 3rd lowest motion transfer we’ve tested to date and the lowest among any hybrid mattress we’ve tested.
+This is among the top 5% lowest motion transfer we’ve tested to date and the lowest among any hybrid mattress we’ve tested.

 Typically, all foam, but especially memory foam, mattresses excel in motion transfer.
 So seeing a hybrid mattress perform well is exciting stuff.